5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 You may find that you prefer quarterly or monthly goals that tie into a larger intention for the year instead of the pressure of sustaining something year-round.

-You could try creating a value-based word the defines your year and build your smaller goals around it.
+You could try creating a value-based word that defines your year and build your smaller goals around it.
 For instance, “health” or “connection” or “adventure”.

 Your goals and abilities might change depending on the season, your overall health, work, or relationships.
 Taking a more flexible approach makes it more likely you stick with what you’ve committed to.